Make Your Mark

-At UCR, about 91.2% of undergraduates receive some form of financial aid and about 70% of those who receive financial aid have their full fees covered by grants and/or scholarships.
+In 2020–21, 87% of UCR undergraduate students who applied received some form of financial aid, and 98% of financial aid recipients received gift-aid (grants and/or scholarships).
 The Financial Aid office provides you information on scholarships, grants, loans and work-study to pay for college now, and offers Financial Wellness programming that can help you make smart choices for managing your money now and planning for the future.
 CSP can connect you with scholarship opportunities.

 Health & Wellness

 The health of your mind, body, and spirit are integral to your personal and academic success.
 The Well is UCR's student-focused well-being and health promotion department.
 It develops and implements innovative health campaigns, programs, and events with our partners and peer educators to provide awareness, skills, and support to help students develop healthy habits that last a lifetime.